ewajm/ember-qna/README.md

 # Ember-Q & A Site

-A question and answer message board made with Ember
+A question and answer message board made with Ember, now with a user system.
+An account is required to write answers but not to ask questions.

+### Dummy account for testing functionality

+* username: me
+* password: password

 ## Prerequisites